Smoothness-Adaptive Contextual Bandits: Problem Formulation

 \section{Problem Formulation}

-We next formulate the non-parametric contextual MAB problem with unknown smoothness. \S\ref{sec-model-assumptions} includes main modelling assumptions.
-In \S\ref{subsec:costExample} we discuss and illustrate the performance reduction that is caused by misspecifying the smoothness in existing methods.
+We next formulate the non-parametric contextual MAB problem with unknown smoothness. \S\ref{sec-model-assumptions} includes our main modeling assumptions.
+In \S\ref{subsec:costExample} we discuss and illustrate the performance reduction that is caused by misspecifying the smoothness under existing methods.
 In \S\ref{subsec:smoothness-adaptive} we formalize the adaptivity notion that is used as a policy design goal in the analysis that will follow.